-Since it’s the month of January why not some photos from a past January?
-Back in 2009 I was working a consulting contract in Green Bay, Wisconsin and spent my weekends travelling the frozen roads of the Badger State.
-I wandered into snow-covered Baraboo on Saturday January 10, 2009.
+Since it’s the month of January why not some photos from the past January?
+Back in 2009 I was working on a consulting contract in Green Bay, Wisconsin, and spent my weekends traveling the frozen roads of the Badger State.
+I wandered into snow-covered Baraboo on Saturday, January 10, 2009.
 It’s a nice place.
 Check it out — I think you’ll like it.

-Once beyond the Narrows gateway I found a busy downtown Saturday morning even though piles of snow banked the sidewalks and the temperature hovered in the upper teens.
-Parked cars took most every space.
+Once beyond the Narrows gateway, I found a busy downtown Saturday morning even though piles of snow banked the sidewalks and the temperature hovered in the upper teens.
+Parked cars took almost every space.
 Restaurants and coffee shops were busy.
 Even the galleries (whose mere existence demonstrates that the town attracts some tourist trade) saw traffic on a cold, post-Christmas day.